 Providing excellent, comprehensive, and diverse academic choices across the sciences, humanities, health sciences, fine arts, engineering, and social sciences, the U of A provides the citizens of this province with the world-class university education they need and deserve.
-In the last decade, with strong provincial investment in capital and operating budgets, our national and international reputation has consistently risen-the U of A is the only university in the province with the depth and breadth of research and teaching capacity, and reputation for excellence, to become a leader in Canada's post-secondary sector and one of the world's top 20 public universities.
+In the last decade, with strong provincial investment in capital and operating budgets, our national and international reputation has consistently risen-the U of A is the only university in the province with the depth and breadth of research and teaching capacity, and reputation for excellence, to become a leader in Canada's post-secondary scene and a top 20 public university in the world.